Integrated Electronics Manufacturing and Design Collaboration

 Your manufacturer should be able to give you some advice on the range of structures which they can reliably fabricate.
 Something as simple as picking up the phone or sending an email to ask about manufacturability of proposed designs goes a long way toward preventing a redesign and ensuring higher yield.
 Taking some time to learn about your fabricator’s processes can also help you determine whether certain designs will be manufacturable with high yield.
 This is especially important with unique layer transition structures (such as ELIC, VeCS, VIPPO, and landless vias), interconnect designs (such as GCPW and SIW), and embedded shielding structures.

 While it might sound obvious, checking laminate stocks before design is also critical for ensuring electrical performance.
-If you wind up being forced to settle for a laminate with higher losses, your link budget could be impacted, and you may need to change your layout to accommodate.
-Similarly, settling for a material with a different dielectric constant changes impedance and tolerances on length tuning.
+For example, if you wind up being forced to settle for a laminate with higher losses, your link budget could be impacted, and you may need to change your layout to accommodate.
+Similarly, settling for a material with a different dielectric constant or thermal properties changes the impedance, affects reliability, and skews tolerances on length tuning.
 All of these points should illustrate the importance of collaborating with your manufacturer early in the design process.

 This is one of those areas that can be taken for granted, especially when everyone focuses on DFM.
 If you are using a separate assembler, there are some aspects of assembly, such as soldering to die-attached paddles with thermal vias, that assemblers can reasonably accommodate.
-Meanwhile, some fabricators will give your board no-bid status.
+However, some fabricators will give the same board no-bid status.
 It can be difficult to work out these disagreements, but collaboration through an integrated electronics manufacturing platform will allow you and your manufacturer to find a balance.

 What Does Integrated Electronics Manufacturing Look Like?

-In addition to collaborating on any required layout, material, or stackup changes, a designer and manufacturer can determine possible replacement components.
-Every component has a finite lifecycle and will become obsolete.
-When your collaboration tool also provides sourcing information, you can spot components that are nearing the end of their life cycles and locate new components as needed.
+In addition to collaborating on any required layout, material, or stackup changes, a designer and manufacturer can work to source components and determine possible replacements when needed.
+Your PCB design collaboration tools should also provides sourcing information so that you can spot components that are nearing the end of their life cycles and locate new components as needed.
 Up-front consultation and continuous collaboration go a long way towards eliminating time-consuming redesigns.